nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Marking a schedule: `mark`

-Adds the status of a schedule in TutorConnect based on their index number in the list of schedules.
+Sets the status of a schedule in TutorConnect.

 ##### :star: First time users
 {:.no_toc}

 **Scenario**

-The class for one of the schedules has successfully COMPLETED, so its status should be marked as COMPLETED.
+A class has ended and hence the schedule representing that class should be now marked as COMPLETED.

-Fred not as you can do just that with the mark command.
+Fret not as you can do just that with the mark command.

 **Follow these steps**